September 14, 2025

 How to Make Your Next.js Animations Accessible for Everyone Using Motion

-In this guide, we’ll explore how to make your Next.js animations accessible using Motion, specifically with:
+In this guide, you’ll learn how to make your Next.js animations accessible using Motion, ensuring your interfaces remain polished, inclusive, and user-friendly for everyone.

 Why Accessibility Matters for Animations